Jack Russell waiting for their owner to return home

 Calming Treats for Dogs

 Calming treats can be given to your dog before you leave the house, or hidden in a toy to entertain then whilst you are away.
-Calming treats such as these from True Leaf Pet with added hemp, green tea, chamomile and lemon balm can be used to relax your dog and prevent stress.
-These are also available as a dental stick.
+Calming functional treats can be used to help relax your dog and prevent stress; these include Natural Dog Company Calming Chewable Bites for Dogs and Proflax Calming Super chews for Dogs .
 Other treats include Hownd Keep Calm with ingredients such as camomile, known for its calming properties to help calm and soothe.
 Also Life of Riley Bedtime Biccies and Scrumbles Calming Dog Treats.
 All Ideal for chillaxing!

 We hope that this blog has been useful to you.
 If you have any queries about any of our products, please do not hesitate to contact a member of the team by emailing [email protected] or calling 01565 740777.